• Skip to primary navigation

 Conservative Underwriting Mitigates Risk for Passive Investors

-April 25, 2023 by Whitney Pierce Leave a Comment
+April 25, 2023 by Wayne Courreges III

 You have probably seen the news about turbulence in the marketplace.
 If you haven’t read about it, you’ve heard about it around the office, in line at the grocery store, talking to neighbors, and everywhere else.
 Investors often feel exposed when you aren’t at the table when the deal is done.
 Limited partners might not be sure if your general partner is making the best decisions to protect your investment.
 We’re not one to beat someone when they are down.
 There are a lot of articles and blogs about the failures of property owners navigating the ugly world of foreclosure.
 Lots of finger-pointing happens and we aren’t here to do that.
+We are, however, here to talk to you about why we take conservative underwriting so seriously.
+We would never bring you a deal unless the numbers work, with mutually beneficial protections in place.
+No one can promise certainty, but we can promise transparency and a proven system of conservative underwriting to best support your investment.

 So, what constitutes conservative underwriting?

 Conservative underwriting is the process of estimating the value of a property or investment conservatively, or on the low side.
 Making the numbers work with lower estimates minimize the risk of loss.
 When acting as the general partner (GP) of a real estate syndication, we practice conservative underwriting to protect the interests of you, our limited partners (LPs).
+There are several factors we consider when conducting conservative underwriting, including:

 • The current market conditions.